KUL-recon-lab/course_nucmed_tech/10_radiation_biology.md

     = 6.75 \times 10^{10}.
 ```

-&#x20;This number must be multiplied with the mean number of particles per desintegration:
+This number must be multiplied with the mean number of particles per desintegration: